 photo courtesy TPC Southwind

-Television coverage is provided by the Golf Channel and CBS.
+For those unable to make it to beautiful Memphis, television coverage is provided by the Golf Channel and CBS.
 Coverage of the first 2 rounds of tournament are on the Golf Channel Thursday and Friday, 9am-7pm ET.
 Coverage on Saturday and Sunday begins on the Golf Channel from 12-1:45pm ET before switching to CBS from 2-6pm ET.
 Selected groups and holes are also available through the PGA Tour’s streaming service PGA Tour Live.
 Radio coverage is provided by PGA Tour Radio on SiriusXM and online at PGATour.com .